Hello and welcome to my Lib Tech T Rice Pro review.

 |Stance Setback||Centered||Edge-hold||Icy snow|

-For the 2020 model, there is one size less – there is no longer the 150 that there used to be in previous models.
+For 2021 there is a new size – the 159.5.
+For the 2020 model, there was one size less – there is no longer the 150 that there used to be in previous models.

 Who is the T Rice Pro Most Suited to?